LiukangWu/CytoCommunity-plus/README.md

 - Smoothing_range: Spatial range (default=50μm) for boundary refinement.
 - InputFolderName: Path to input dataset folder (default="./Step0_Output/"). !!Change it to the original input directory for multi-condition datasets.

+#### Demo

+We use a single-cell spatial proteomics dataset of healthy mouse spleen as an example input to demonstrate the performance of the CytoCommunity+ algorithm and conducted a comparative analysis with unsupervised CytoCommunity.
+The results show that CytoCommunity+ achieves comparable performance with CytoCommunity, while enabling automatic cross-sample alignment of TCNs with much lower memory consumption.

 ## Update Log